 Automated database systems (for example, The Work Number) indicating the customer's start date;

+Self-employment worksheets indicating the customer's start date, including any of the following:

+IRS 1040;

+IRS schedule forms;

+self-Employment Financial Actual Spreadsheet; or

+accounting system, documentation, or worksheets used to verify income and expenses for the business such as a profit and loss statement.

-Self-employment worksheets indicating the customer's start date;A dated email, fax, or letter completed by the customer's employer indicating the customer's start date (For an optional template, refer to the TWC Employment and Wage Verification Letter- Template) found on the Program Policy & Support Intranet Page; or
+A dated email, fax, or letter completed by the customer's employer indicating the customer's start date (For an optional template, refer to the TWC Employment and Wage Verification Letter- Template) found on the Program Policy & Support Intranet Page; or

 Employment Service Provider (ESP) written documentation or reports.
 The documentation must include the start date of employment and must be signed by both the customer and provider.

-After three attempts to obtain the primary source documents listed above, VR staff may pursue alternate methods to verify the customer’s start date.
+After three documented attempts to obtain the primary source documents listed above, VR staff may then pursue alternate methods to verify the customer’s start date.
 For more information, refer to VRSM B-603-4: Alternative Methods to Obtaining Primary Source Documentation.

 B-603-2: Verifying Wages for Closure